-large trout (Figure F-11).
-It is generally expected that the average size of rainbow trout in the population would be inversely proportional to the average population size because of the effects of trout density on growth rates due to competition for food and other resources; this was supported when the modeled results for average number of large trout were compared to the average number of trout in the Glen Canyon reach (Figure F-12).
-Because of their effect on lowering recruitment levels and population size, long-term strategies (such as long-term strategies B2 and E6) that have fewer HFEs and higher daily fluctuations, and that implement TMFs, are expected to have a greater number of large trout.
-Table 4.1-1 identifies the experimental elements included in the various long-term strategies, and Appendix E of this EIS describes the number and duration of HFEs that would be expected under the various long-term strategies.
+trout; and the remaining long-term strategies would have greater numbers of large trout (Figure F-11).
+It is generally expected that the average size of rainbow trout in the population would be inversely proportional to the average population size because of the effects of trout density on growth rates due to competition for food and other resources, and this was supported when comparing the modeled results for average number of large trout to the average number of trout in the Glen Canyon reach (Figure F-12).
+Because of their effect on lowering recruitment levels and population size, long-term strategies (such as long-term strategies B2 and E6) that have fewer HFEs, higher daily fluctuations, and that implement TMFs are expected to have a greater number of large trout.
+Table 4.1-1 identifies the experimental elements included in the various long-term strategies, and Appendix E of the DEIS describes the number and duration of HFEs that would be expected under the various long-term strategies.